Online Hair Loss Treatment Without a Required Subscription

 Medication options

-AAD-supported options for androgenetic alopecia: finasteride 1 mg daily (FDA-approved for men), topical minoxidil 5% (FDA-approved for men and women), oral minoxidil 1.25–2.5 mg daily (off-label, evidence-supported), or dutasteride 0.5 mg daily (off-label).
-Your provider picks based on pattern severity, tolerance of systemic vs. topical, and pregnancy status.
+AAD-supported options for androgenetic alopecia: finasteride 1 mg daily (FDA-approved for men), topical minoxidil 5% (FDA-approved for men and women), oral minoxidil 1.25-2.5 mg daily (off-label, evidence-supported), or dutasteride 0.5 mg daily (off-label).
+Your clinician picks based on pattern severity, tolerance of systemic vs. topical, and pregnancy status.

 Treatments for androgenetic alopecia